 A look at the accommodations page of ACT Inc.’s website revealed no current intention to change the accommodations request process for the general student population.

-A+ offers proctored practice exams on Saturdays at our Gwynedd office.
+A+ offers proctored practice exams on Saturdays.
 Students may also schedule proctored exams with accommodations on any weekday at our Jenkintown office.
 If you would like to discuss accommodations (or anything related to testing), please contact one of our knowledgeable Client Service Directors—Nathan Rudolph, Anne Stanley, or Susan Ware.
 They are available to answer questions, provide solutions, and assist you in achieving your educational goals.
 You may reach them by calling A+ Test Prep and Tutoring at 215-886-9188.

 *Photo credit: Mer Chau